nicechay/API.js/README.md

 # API.js
-A Javascript library which the usage of APIs of popular websites easier
+API.js is a JavaScript library which makes it is easier to use APIs of popular websites